luismiguelcasadodiaz/splunk/04_comparing_values.md

 ## if function

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/728cf1c7-fd01-4a67-be19-09b79f07e0de)
-The new field created wiht the eval command shows int the field sidebar.
+The new field created with the eval command shows in the field sidebar.
 We can make it a selected field to display it along the bottom row of each event.

 [Back to top](#index)